 Components of a reputation marketing campaign

 - Competitive intelligence: Step one is to take a good look at the current state of your brand.
-Take the time to feel out the pulse of your company.
+Take the time to feel the pulse of your company.
 Is your vision for your brand translating into how people feel about your brand?
 Are your reviews and search results positive or negative?
-Also consider researching your competitors to see how they identify with their customers.
+Also, consider researching your competitors to see how they identify with their customers.
 This can give you ideas for improvement or things to avoid.

 - Online components to improve: Once you’ve targeted which areas of your business need the most work, you can direct your focus to make the most impact.
 Here are a few areas to focus on: